sandyklark/phoque-flags/PLAN.md

-# Flagdle Project Status & Roadmap
+# Phoque Flags Project Status & Roadmap

-## 🎯 Current Status: **FULLY FUNCTIONAL FLAGDLE GAME**
+## 🎯 Current Status: **FULLY FUNCTIONAL PHOQUE FLAGS GAME**

-The Wordle clone has been successfully transformed into Flagdle - a flag guessing game!
+The Wordle clone has been successfully transformed into Phoque Flags - a flag guessing game!

 ## 🚀 What We Have Now

-**Flagdle** is a React/Zustand/Tailwind game where players guess country flags by their colors and patterns:
+**Phoque Flags** is a React/Zustand/Tailwind game where players guess country flags by their colors and patterns:
 - **Game Mechanics**: Guess flags using primary color, secondary color, optional tertiary color, and pattern type
 - **Feedback System**: Green (correct position), Yellow (color exists but wrong position), Gray (not in flag)
 - **25 Sample Flags**: Countries from all continents with detailed metadata